 Contact: Amanda L. Brink

-The following is a statement from Tony Evers, who is seeking his third term as State Superintendent:
+The following is a statement from Amanda Brink, Campaign Manager for Tony Evers for State Superintendent:

 “Voters can’t trust Lowell Holtz to provide them with the full story.
 Creating a new position within the Department of Public Instruction that would takeover Wisconsin’s 5 largest school districts isn’t local control — it is a coup.”